Choosing the right access control system

 Backwards compatibility—If you don’t want to rip and replace your existing access control system, a solution like Proxy or Openpath is a great choice, as they are backwards compatible with legacy systems.
 Proxy actually requires existing access control system hardware, and only provides the entry and exit experience with readers and mobile credentials.
-As of the date of this review, Proxy’s website lists only 14 access control systems that they are able to connect with.
+As of the date of this Proxy Access review, Proxy is compatible only with controllers that support Wiegand/OSDP, and a Proxy Mobile Access Connector will likely be needed for the system to function.
 If your building is running on a different system, Proxy will not be compatible.

 To optimize the experience in your building, choose a system with touchless access.
 Touchless entry and exit are both more convenient, and more hygienic than key cards or PIN keypads.
 Both Proxy and Openpath offer hands-free, touchless capabilities using BLE signals.
 Proxy’s touchless access control uses Bluetooth signals to recognize users and trigger an unlock, but there’s no way to show intent of unlocking the door.
 This could pose a security threat.
 For instance, a tailgater could wait for the door to accidentally be unlocked by a user passing by, and sneak right in.

-Openpath’s touchless access uses the same reliable BLE signals for its wave-to-unlock capabilities.
+Openpath’s touchless access uses the same reliable BLE signals, in addition to Wi-Fi and cellular data, for its wave-to-unlock capabilities.
 However, it’s more secure because the user shows intent to enter by waving their hand in front of the reader.
 This safer alternative ensures the door is only unlocked when somebody actually requests authorization.
 It’s still convenient, as the app doesn't need to be open and the user doesn’t need to take their phone out.
 Make sure your system also provides protection for data.
 Openpath’s system is encrypted end-to-end, with no data stored locally on the reader for enhanced security.

-Proxy’s access control products consist of reader hardware, and a cloud-based software platform.
+Proxy access control products consist of reader hardware and a cloud-based software platform.
 The cloud-based Proxy system requires existing access control servers and controller hardware to be installed, as they do not provide the backend hardware.
-The Proxy readers are installed and connected to the existing system via the wiring that was already in place, so you are limited to the security of the existing access control system.
+The Proxy readers are installed and connected to the existing system via Weigand protocol, so you are limited to the security of the existing access control system.
 Proxy also offers a Connector product that allows you to connect disparate access control systems in the same building to the Proxy cloud platform.
 Proxy access control cost breaks down to $349 upfront cost for the Mobile Reader Pro, plus $19/month software fee for each reader.
 The Connector is $129/month for each connected system.

 This may seem like a good solution if you’re already running one of the access control systems Proxy integrates with.
 However, if you’re starting a project from the ground up, or using backend hardware that doesn’t easily integrate with Proxy, you will have to deal with a separate vendor for anything server or maintenance-related.

 Select a provider with a complete access control solution for a better experience.
 With an access control manufacturer that offers the full line of hardware and software products to install and manage your access control system, you’ll have one less headache to deal with.
-Openpath provides its customers with modular controller hardware, plus Smart Readers that are award-winning for design.
+Openpath provides its customers with modular controller hardware, plus Smart Readers that are award-winning for design, and Pro Series Video Readers with a high-definition camera built directly into the reader.
 The cloud-based software platform is easy to configure, and allows you to manage the entire system remotely.
 The Openpath solution offers a complete, customizable system for any size organization.